Join over 2.7 million drivers who have compared local prices to book.

-Quick and easy: Simply enter the vehicle registration number of your Lexus and your post code, compare prices, choose a local garage and book your Brake Repairs.
+No upfront registration required, simply enter the vehicle registration number of your Lexus and postcode, compare prices, choose a local garage and book your Brake Repairs.

 The brakes on your car utilise fluid pressure.